Deals of the day-Mergers and acquisitions

+** Malaysia’s IHH Healthcare Bhd has proposed buying the Prince Court Medical Centre for 1.02 billion ringgit ($244 million) from sovereign wealth fund Khazanah Nasional Bhd.

+** The German family-owned investment group Haniel still wants to exit its holding in retailer Metro, the investor said on Tuesday.

-** Sony Corp said it was rejecting a call by Daniel Loeb’s activist hedge fund Third Point LLC to spin-off its chips business, saying that retaining the operations “is the best strategy for enhancing Sony’s corporate value over the long term.”
+** Sony Corp said it was rejecting a call by Daniel Loeb’s activist hedge fund Third Point LLC to spin-off its chips business, saying that the business is “a crucial growth driver” for the Japanese company.

 ** EU antitrust regulators have cleared E.ON’s proposed purchase of rival Innogy’s network and retail assets, subject to it selling certain business in Germany, the Czech Republic and Hungary.